 The compartment includes mountains and trees, distinctive of much of the region, and a wheatfield, signifying the Peace River District.

-The motto 'En cha huna is a saying of Carrier elders, with a direct translation "respecting all forms of life".
+The motto 'En cha huna, inspired by Dakehl (Carrier) Elders, directly translates to "he/she also lives", and is a reminder to respect all forms of life.
 It would be used when reminding someone, critical of another, that that person was also a living being, with a voice and viewpoint.
 The motto encapsulates much of the spirit of academic freedom, of respect for others, and the willingness to recognize different perspectives.